kaby76/Trash/src/trstrip/readme.md

 # trstrip

+## Summary

+Strip a grammar of all actions, labels, etc.

+## Description

 Read the parse tree data from stdin and strip the grammar of all comments, labels, and action blocks.